sgeisler/BlocksizeProposals.github.io/README.md

 4. [Dynamic block-height](DynamicBlockheight.md) by vote.
 A combination of a simple solution, but with miners being able to support specific proposals.

+## Backwards compatibility

+1. Hard fork.
+This breaks backwards compatibility.
+Old nodes will not follow the new chain since it will look invalid to them.

+2. Soft fork
+This preserves backwards compatibility.
+Old nodes will follow the new chain if enough (>50%) miners support it, but they are not able to enforce the new rules.

 ## Other properties

 1. [SigOp](SigOpLimits.md) limits